opencube-horizon/system-characterization/network-characterization/point-to-point/README.md

-# Figure 2 - Point-to-Point Network Metrics
+# Network - Point-to-Point Network Metrics

+This folder provides data and visualisation scripts on point-to-point network metrics.
+The results are reported in D4.1. in Figure 2.

 ## Requirements